 Audi A3 Review

-The 2013 Audi A3 ranks 2 out of 11 Upscale Small Cars.
-This ranking is based on our analysis of 109 published reviews and test drives of the Audi A3, and our analysis of reliability and safety data.
+The 2013 Audi A3 ranks 6 out of 12 Upscale Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Audi A3, as well as reliability and safety data.

-Though the 2013 Audi A3 has cramped rear seats, test drivers still think its ample cargo space and fuel-efficient diesel engine make it one of the more versatile models in its class.
+Though the 2013 Audi A3 has cramped rear seats, auto reviewers still think its ample cargo space and fuel-efficient diesel engine make it one of the more versatile models in its class.

 While auto reviewers say they’re impressed with the Audi A3’s conservative, attractive cabin and quality materials, they note that its optional navigation system is confusing.
 The A3 also lacks features that are standard on many rivals, such as Bluetooth.
 A USB port is not available at all.
 Test drivers add that the five-seat Audi A3’s passenger accommodations may not satisfy all shoppers.
 The rear seats are cramped for adults, though that is a common complaint among upscale small cars.
 The front-row seats, however, offer plenty of room, and the A3 has a lot of cargo space for the class.

 - "Both available motors suffer from non-linear turbo-engine power delivery, and prices quickly escalate when costly options are added.
 Those demerits are overshadowed by this car's virtues of a handsome cabin, excellent versatility, and high level of driving enjoyment.
 The diesel offers the same levels of refinement, with the added bonus of better fuel economy over the already thrifty turbocharged gasoline 4-cylinder." -- Consumer Guide (2012)

 - "Ample cargo capacity and available all-wheel drive make the Audi A3 one of the most versatile cars on the road." -- Kelley Blue Book (2012)